Pediatric Heart Surgery Outcomes

 Call for an Appointment 855-855-6484

 The Duke Pediatric Heart Center is one of the nation's best for newborns and children with congenital heart defects.
-Our patient survival rates are among the highest in the U.S., a notable achievement considering our pediatric heart surgeons perform more than 350 heart operations every year on very sick patients who require advanced, complex care.
+Our patient survival rates are among the highest in the U.S., a notable achievement considering our pediatric heart surgeons perform hundreds of operations every year on very sick patients who require advanced, complex care.
 Our team's skill, expertise, and commitment to high-quality patient care ensure our patients grow and develop into healthy, productive adults.

 Why Choose Duke